Sad, but true. Here’s an excerpt from the Archaeology department’s T & P committee letter to Dr. Jones (h/t Monocle Man for this one):

 I wonder if in the 1930s even professional archaeologists were very much different from grave robbers.
 (At least, here in the American Southwest, there was a lot of grave robbing of Anasazi and Puebloan sites that was not only tolerated, but celebrated and rewarded by academia!)
 Archaeologists, please fill us in on the (comparably recent) professionalization of your field.

-5 Responses to “Marshall College scandal: Dr. Jones denied tenure!”
+5 thoughts on “Marshall College scandal: Dr. Jones denied tenure!”